Fastest-growing counties in Colorado - NewsBreak

 Fastest-growing counties in Colorado

-From 2019 to 2020, the U.S. population grew by .35% , its slowest rate since 1900.
+DENVER ( Stacker ) — From 2019 to 2020, the U.S. population grew by .35%, its slowest rate since 1900.
 Declining births, increasing deaths largely due to the graying Baby Boomer population, and a crackdown on immigration have contributed to many states seeing net population losses in recent years.

 A county typically sees population growth as a “bedroom community” (a municipality with an atypically large commuting population) to a large city.
 These communities are typically quieter than their feeder cities, offer lower rents and a higher quality of living, and are remote enough to be immune to the feeder city’s crime, traffic, and crowds.
 Keep reading to see if your home county made the list.